-- Transthoracic echocardiography and Doppler studies help to confirm the diagnosis and assess the severity of incompetence.
+- Transthoracic echocardiography and Doppler studies help to confirm the diagnosis and assess the severity of regurgitation.

-- Acute incompetence is a surgical emergency that requires urgent valve replacement.
-Asymptomatic patients with chronic incompetence only require monitoring.
-Mild symptoms respond to diuretics, hydralazine and nitrates.
+- Mild symptoms respond to diuretics, hydralazine and nitrates.
 Patients with ventricular dysfunction may require digoxin.
 Surgical intervention is not usually required.

 - Doppler echocardiography to assess the structure of the valve and the size of the left ventricle and measurement of the pulmonary arterial pressure are the most contributory investigations.